bromodachi/food_diary/server/README.md

 `http://localhost:3000/v1/diary/entries/:id`

-Once you've created an id or know the ID of a previous entry, you can update the entry.
+Once you've created an ID or know the ID of a previous entry, you can update the entry.
 Currently, we only accept patch requests(only update a portion of the entries for a meal).
 However, any entry for that meal will be replaced by the entries you passed.